jkalbfeld/recipes/fresin/README.md

-Resin Cookbook
+Fresin Cookbook
 ====================

 About
 -----
-Installs Resin and any licenses that exist in the data bag `resin`'s item named `licenses`.
-See the example file in tests if you need a reference.
+Installs Resin by unziping the file.